polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ![Autocomplete on validators](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/autocomplete.jpg)

-### Authorisation and authentication
+### Authorization and authentication

-Your endpoint will by default require authentication and authorisation, preventing anonymous users from accessing it.
+Your endpoint will by default require authentication and authorization, preventing anonymous users from accessing it.
 This is done with the **[auth.ticket.verify]** slot with something resembling the following.